 The rules used in Olympic equestrian competitions are the international rules established by the Fédération Equestre Internationale (FEI).
 They are the same rules used in international competition for all FEI-sanctioned events, such as the World Equestrian Games.
 There are three main Olympic equestrian events: show jumping (or stadium jumping), dressage, and eventing.
-While some portions of competition, such as dressage, are based on subjective judging, others are based on timing and faults or penalties.
+While some portions of the competition, such as dressage, are based on subjective judging, others are based on timing and faults or penalties.

 Keep pen and paper handy and watch the time clock (accurate to hundredths of a second), and you should be able to track the riders' scores at home.
 In the event of a tie, a jump-off is held to determine the winner.
 The jumps themselves, while imposing-looking, are made to fall if the horse hits any portion of the structure.